-Are you suffering the pain and grief from some kind of loss in your life?
+Are you suffering the pain that comes with grief and loss in your life?

 If so, I extend thoughts of loving kindness your way.